gaga152123/olist-data-portfolio/README.md

 - 📦 Instructions to unzip and load data easily

 ## 💼 Project Purpose
-Created as part of a freelance data analyst portfolio to demonstrate real-world SQL + Python hybrid workflows.
+This project was created as part of a freelance data analyst portfolio, demonstrating a realistic workflow combining SQL and Python.